anttiluode/SpectralIslandsV2/README.md

 # SpectralIslandsV2: The Biological Takens Manifold

+Deterministic world maker and holographic image re construction show the holographic plate re construction from neuron islands idea.
+(Spectra is held in neuron bodies as Johnson \ nyquist noise and projected via axon to ephaptic field where qualia somehow happens).
+Deterministic world maker has less fields to show the idea better, else same code.

 ![pic](cable_neuron_v2_probe.png)

 **A PyTorch implementation of the Geometric Neuron, mapping the Spectral Archipelago theory directly to the biophysics of the Axon Initial Segment (AIS).**